 SYS-ED's cadre of system consultants are recognized experts in application development with legacy programming languages and mainframe system software.
 For the better part of a a quarter century, we have been

 teaching integrated hands-on exercises for mainframe utilities and development tools for the IBM mainframe environment.
 Members of our staff participated in first generation implementation of the mainframe utilities and developments tools which in most cases predates the current corporate ownership of the software:

 InterTest, Panvalet, Roscoe, Vollie, Wylbur, DYL-280, Endevor, File-AID family of products, TSO Xpediter, CICS Xpediter, Easytrieve, SDF-II, and Syncsort.

 Better than the Training Offered by the Big Three:

-SYS-ED has been called on by major software companies,
+SYS-ED has been called on by leading software companies, IBM, Computer Associates,

 In conjunction with teaching industry standard mainframe utility and development tools courses, guidelines are provided:

 ||Accelerating and improving application development and system testing under CICS InterTest with the Assembler, COBOL, and PL/1 programming languages.